samipourquoi/endbot/COMMANDS.md

 - `embed create from <url>` creates an embed from raw JSON, from an URL.
 Use https://leovoel.github.io/embed-visualizer/.
 - `embed delete` deletes your ongoing embed.
 - `embed publish <#channel>` posts the embed to the provided channel.
 - `embed publish <webhook url>` posts the embed as the provided webhook.
 - `embed title|description|footer "<content>"`
 - `embed color <hex color>`
 - `embed field add "<name>","<value>",<inline>` with inline being a boolean
 - `embed field splice <index>`

-### Scalable VC
-The scalable VC system.
-You must have the "Manage Channels" permissions to run the following commands.

-Usage:
-- `togglesvc` toggles if the ScalableVC System can work.
-The current state will be reacted into the command.
-- `resetsvc` reverts the ScalableVC system back to its original state, and clean up the channels.
-Run when you encounter bugs.

 ## Server